MatteoM95/CEMS-Wildfire-Dataset/README.md

 ## Wildfire masks

+From Copernicus Rapid Mapping for each activation under the tag **Wildfire** are available different post-fire products:
+- **FEP** (First Estimation): a first estimation of the burned area.
+- **DEL** (Delineation): a delineation of the area affected by the wildfire.
+- **GRA** (Grading): a detailed description about the severity of the burned area.

+Each product includes metadata and associated JSON files which contain geographical details about the affected areas.
+NOTE: Since I do not have the license to distribute those files then they must be retrived directly from Copenicus website

 <p align="center">
     <img src="https://github.com/MatteoM95/CEMS-Wildfire-Dataset/blob/main/assets/sample/EMSR382/AOI01/EMSR382_AOI01_01/EMSR382_AOI01_01_DEL.png" width=30% height=30% alt>
     <img src="https://github.com/MatteoM95/CEMS-Wildfire-Dataset/blob/main/assets/sample/EMSR382/AOI01/EMSR382_AOI01_01/EMSR382_AOI01_01_GRA.png" width=30% height=30% alt>
     <img src="https://github.com/MatteoM95/CEMS-Wildfire-Dataset/blob/main/assets/sample/EMSR382/AOI01/EMSR382_AOI01_01/EMSR382_AOI01_01_S2L2A.png" width=30% height=30% alt>
     <br>
-    <em>In order here are reported the DEL map, GRA map and the actual sentinel-2 Image for the activation EMSR382</em>
+    <em>Here in order are reported the DEL map, GRA map and the actual sentinel-2 Image for the activation EMSR382 </em>
 </p>

-## Cloud mask
+## Cloud masks

 Creating cloud masks before making inferences on Sentinel-2 images is important because clouds can obscure or distort the underlying land cover or land use information that is the focus of the analysis.
 This can lead to inaccurate or incomplete results.
 Sentinel-2 images are often used for remote sensing applications, such as monitoring vegetation health, mapping land cover and land use, and detecting changes over time.
 However, clouds can interfere with these applications by blocking or reflecting the light that is captured by the satellite, which can result in missing or distorted data.
 By default, all images are retrieved from sentinel-hub with the condition of no more than 10 percent of cloud coverage.
 However some images have a relevant cloud coverage.